imoran/Cloud-Resume-Challenge/README.md

 The visitor counter will need to retrieve and update its count in a database somewhere (DynamoDB)

 - [ ] **9.
 API** </br>
-Do not communicate directly with DynamoDB from your JavaScript cod**e.
-Instead, you will need to create an** API that accepts requests from your web app and communicates with the database (API Gateway + Lambda)
+Do not communicate directly with DynamoDB from your JavaScript code.
+Instead, you will need to create an API that accepts requests from your web app and communicates with the database (API Gateway + Lambda)

 - [ ] **10.
 Python** </br>
 You will need to write a bit of code in the Lambda function (boto3 library for AWS)